expothecary/geo_sql/README.md

 # GeoSQL

-This library provides access to geometric and geographic SQL functions as implemented in SQL extensions such as PostGIS and SpatialLite.
+This library provides access to geometric and geographic SQL functions as implemented in SQL extensions such as PostGIS and SpatiaLite.

 This includes the entire suite of SQL/MM spatial functions, non-standard functions that are found in commonly used GIS-enabled databases,